Click to grab your free copy of our Garden Tools Cheat Sheet!

 59. Valenciano Pumpkins

-Valenciano pumpkins also happen to have a good and firm natural skin, which makes carving easier.
-The thick walls help you use them for decorative purposes and even as Jack O’Lanterns during the Halloween season.
+Valenciano pumpkins also have excellent and firm natural skin, making carving easier.
+The thick walls help you use them for decorative purposes and even as Jack O'Lanterns during Halloween.

 Click here to buy them on Amazon.